What are your organization’s key performance indicators?

 - Conduct an Effort to Outcome Analysis – Do you use client management software?

-The Organizational Development Report (OD) often precedes a Strategic Plan.
+The Organizational Development Report often precedes a Strategic Plan.
 OD creates levels of goal assurance.
-Efforts are evaluated as individual tasks combining knowledge and interpersonal behavior.
+Efforts are evaluated as individual tasks combine knowledge with interpersonal behavior.
 New sources of capacity occur with acknowledgments that confront impediments.

-Strategic Planning (SP) is a tool to advance organization development with an external environmental scan.
+Strategic Planning is a tool to advance an organizations development with an external environmental scan.
 The scan examines competitive and cooperative relationships that are possible among the full range of civic, business, and public agencies.
 The SP Report produces a road map for the executive staff that improves operations, and interpersonal communication with flexible, scalable, and reasonable procedures.

 Knowledge Capital Assessment